otto-de/trackrdrd/README.rst

 When signaled for graceful restart, the management process stops the running worker process and starts another one.
-This has the effect that the first process finishes reading data for open requests, and the second one begins reading data for new requests, so that few or no records are lost.
+This has the effect that the first process finishes reading data for open log transactions, and the second one begins reading data for new requests, so that as few records as possible are lost.
 The new process reads the same config files as the original worker process, and retains any command-line configuration, unless these values are overridden by config files.
 This allows for configuration changes "on-the-fly".

-On receiving signal ``USR1``, the worker process writes the contents of all records in the "open" or "done" states to the log (syslog, or log file specified by config), for troubleshooting or debugging.
+On receiving signal ``USR1``, the worker process writes the contents of all buffered data as well as the current configuration to the log (syslog, or log file specified by config), for troubleshooting or debugging.

+On receivng the ``HUP`` signal, the worker process requests the Varnish log API to flush all transactions that it is currently aggregating, even if they are not yet complete (to the ``End`` tag).
+These are consumed by the reader thread and processed normally (although data may be missing).

 Where "abort with stacktrace" is specified above, a process write a stack trace to the log (syslog or otherwise) before aborting